leshikus/debian-repo/README.md

 # debian-repo

-The ligthtweight script creates and maintains signed debian repository.
+The ligthtweight script creates and maintains signed Debian repository.
+Useful to keep a standard list of packages on a number of Debain installations.

 ## Usage